 02:25 Overview of the presentation: demo and then explanation of how to solve 3 PPC issues using Prestozon

 02:57 Overview of the main screen of Prestozon

 03:09 The main goal of Prestozon

-03:20 Analytics: explanation of different Charts.
+03:20 Analytics: an explanation of different Charts.
 Navigating between different

 03:51 Analytics: Campaign Explorer – see how each of your campaigns rank.
 Sorting of the campaigns